nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 ![Application Wizard - Configuration templates](./img/42-configuration-templates.png)

 Let's presume that the chart exposes a `global.notifications.certificateExpiry` parameter which customizes whether the application will send certificate expiry notifications for added monitors or not.
-We can allow the NMaaS users to customize this parameter in the following way.
+We can allow the nmaas users to customize this parameter in the following way.

 - This parameter would best be modeled by a checkbox, so we drag-and-drop the checkbox component from the left hand side toolbar to the main canvas.
 - In the `Display` tab enter basic information about the new form field, such as its label, description, and optional tooltip that will be shown on hover.